On a state visit, Macron blasts US law as 'super aggressive' for European businesses

 Story highlights

-French President Emmanuel Macron, on US visit currently, criticised subsidies under USA's Inflation Reduction Act (IRA) 'super aggressive.'
-In this meeting, Macron addressed lawmakers from both political parties in the US.
+French President Emmanuel Macron, currently on a US visit, criticised subsidies under its Inflation Reduction Act (IRA) as 'super aggressive.'
+Macron addressed lawmakers from both political parties in the US.
 Macron, who arrived in the US for a state visit on Tursday (November 29), will also question US President Joe Biden over the subsidies over which the European Union is not very happy.
 This is Macron's second state visit to US after taking office.

 "This is super aggressive for our business people," Macron said as per AFP.